-HOUSTON – Houston Restaurant Weeks has announced its dates for 2022.
+HOUSTON – Houston Restaurant Weeks has returned.

 The month-long event offers Houston foodies two-, three-, and four-course prix fixe menus at set price points for brunch, lunch, and dinner.
 A long list of the area’s most popular restaurants are expected to participate, including eateries from the Galleria, Inner Loop, West Houston, East End, Midtown, Downtown, Sugar Land, Galveston and The Woodlands.

 Here are the price points for the prix fixe menus: $39 and $55 dinners and $25 for lunch or brunch.

 Participating restaurants will make donations based on their HRW sales: $2 per $25 meal, $4 per $39 meal, and $6 per $55.

 This year’s participants include long-time favorites, such as The Annie Café & Bar, B&B Butchers, B.B.
 Lemon, BB’s Tex Orleans, Bistro Menil, Brennan’s of Houston, Brasserie 19, Brasserie Du Parc, The Capital Grille, Coppa Osteria, El Meson, Heralds, Hearsay, Le Colonial, Perry’s Steakhouse & Grille, Maison Pucha Bistro, Ouisie’s Table, ROMA, Rainbow Lodge, Trattoria Sofia, Traveler’s Table, Tony’s, Vic & Anthony’s, and many more.
 Katie Stone is excited to welcome many new restaurants to the HRW family including, Acme Oyster House, Daily Gather, Chivos, Eloise Nichols, Giorgio’s, Gratify Neighborhood Bistro, Indianola, III by Wolfgang Puck, MAD Houston, Rosalie, Roka Akor, ToroToro, and more.